elastic/rally/docs/adding_tracks.rst

 .. warning::

-    Your parameter source is on a performance-critical code-path so please double-check with :ref:`Rally's profiling support <clr_enable_driver_profiling>` that you did not introduce any bottlenecks.
+    Your parameter source is on a performance-critical code-path.
+Double-check with :ref:`Rally's profiling support <clr_enable_driver_profiling>` that you did not introduce any bottlenecks.

 Consider the following operation definition::